Parliament @ Work

 Did you know?

-• Because outback Western Australia has so few people, the State allows country electorates to have fewer voters to elect a member of Parliament than other electorates.
+• Because outback Western Australia has so few people, the State allows country electorates to have fewer voters to elect a Member of Parliament than other electorates.

 • Women were allowed to stand for election to the Western Australian Parliament in 1920.
-Edith Cowan became the first woman to be elected to an Australian Parliament, when she was elected to the Legislative Assembly in 1921.
+Edith Cowan became the first woman to be elected to an Australian parliament, when she was elected to the Legislative Assembly in 1921.

 Australian Government - Department of Education, Employment and Workplace RelationsEducation Services Australia